-The Main Street grade crossing in the Village of Mineola is one of seven street-level crossings along the LIRR Main Line being eliminated as part of the LIRR Expansion Project from Floral Park to Hicksville.
+The Main Street grade crossing in the Village of Mineola was the last of eight street-level crossings along the LIRR Main Line eliminated as part of the LIRR Expansion Project from Floral Park to Hicksville.
 The Main Street grade crossing:

 - posed a safety risk to drivers, pedestrians and LIRR customers

 - caused lengthy commutes for both drivers and LIRR customers

 In Mineola at Main Street, grade crossing gates were in the down position as much as 53 percent of the time during AM and PM peak hours.
 The need for grade crossing elimination is further illustrated by the six fatal crashes at grade crossing locations in the LIRR Main Line corridor between 2007 to 2017.

 In consultation with the Village of Mineola, vehicular traffic across the LIRR tracks at Main Street was permanently closed.
 A pedestrian bridge with elevators will be constructed over the tracks, and vehicular traffic is being diverted to Mineola Boulevard or Roslyn Road.
 When completed in the fall of 2021, the Willis Avenue undergrade crossing will provide another alternative for the Main Street crossing.

 This reconstructed grade crossing was designed in conjunction with the Village of Mineola and will enhance safety and provide for a quieter and more livable community along the railroad.
 The elimination of the Main Street grade crossing is part of the LIRR Expansion Project to strengthen the reliability of LIRR infrastructure and ultimately support the growth and development of Long Island.